alexandre-normand/clickontyler.com/_posts/2007-10-26-how-to-enable-php5-in-mac-os-x-leopard.markdown

 OS X Leopard.
 It turns out to be quite easy.
 Leopard ships with Apache 2 and PHP 5 pre-installed.
 To enable PHP simply:

 * Open your favorite text editor and edit `/private/etc/apache2/httpd.conf`
 * Uncomment line number 114.
 It should read

+{% highlight bash linenos %}
 `LoadModule php5_module    libexec/apache2/libphp5.so`
+{% endhighlight %}

 * Open System Preferences and go to Sharing
 * Stop and then restart Web Sharing

 That's it!